-The application of sonography to imaging the noncardiac aspects of the chest initially began as an extension of abdominal sonography in the 1970s [23,24].
+The application of sonography to imaging the noncardiac aspects of the chest began initially as an extension of abdominal sonography in the 1970s [23,24].
 It was rapidly apparent that both mediastinal structures and pleural effusions at the lung bases could be easily examined by using various creative sonographic windows.
 This application has gained widespread acceptance and is now used as the initial imaging modality of choice in children with suspected pleural collections, or extensive thoracic opacification on standard chest radiograph [25,26].
-Sonography easily differentiates simple pleural collections from complex collections, a finding that alone guides subsequent management in the case of infected empyemas and parapneumonic fluid collections (Figure 2).
+Sonography easily differentiates simple pleural collections from complex collections, a finding which alone guides subsequent management in the case of infected empyemas and parapneumonic fluid collections (FIGURE 2).
 While the various therapeutic options, including draining by percutaneous image-guided thoracostomy tube placement versus video-assisted thoracoscopic drainage, and whether or not fibrinolytics are indicated, remain a matter of debate, the decision is now significantly based on the results of the initial sonographic examination [26-32].
 Furthermore, the initial study in the setting of a completely opacified hemithorax can differentiate infectious consolidation from an underlying neoplasm as the causative source of the collection [23,25,26].

 Sonography has been widely used in the initial investigation of suspected parenchymal congenital anomalies.
 The diagnosis of the classic systemic feeding vessel in lower thoracic lesions in children can characterize the lesion as either a sequestration or a 'hybrid' lesion, which in effect establishes the lesion as a congenital malformation.
 A somewhat complex controversy among radiological, surgical and pathological circles has arisen with the increase in the incidence of prenatally detected congenital lesions [33-35].
-Since the debate involves the potential need for surgical resection of asymptomatic lesions, CT has assumed a central role in evaluating the characteristics of the lesion, in order to determine whether gross pathological changes of cystic adenomatoid malformation may be present.
-Most children with prenatally diagnosed congenital thoracic malformations will likely undergo postnatal CT evaluation, until such time as we better understand the natural history of these lesions [36-39].
+Since the debate involves the potential need for surgical resection of asymptomatic lesions, CT has assumed a central role in evaluating the characteristics of the lesion, in order to determine if gross pathological changes of cystic adenomatoid malformation may be present.
+Until the natural history of asymptomatic lesions, in general, and in more specific, cystic adenomatoid malformations, is clarified, it is likely that most congenital pulmonary lesions will undergo postnatal CT for better characterization [36-39].

 Another accepted and widely used application of sonography is in the evaluation of diaphragmatic activity and juxtadiaphragmatic structures [23,26,27,40-42].
 Children with perinatal brachial plexus injuries may suffer phrenic nerve injury.
 However, in most tertiary settings, this application is most widely used for children who have undergone open thoracotomy for cardiac surgery and may demonstrate postoperative diaphragmatic elevation on plain film, or who may be inexplicably difficult to wean from ventilation.
 A bedside dynamic study can be performed, documenting as well as quantifying diaphragmatic activity by using 'M' mode Doppler technology.
-In this way, normal, paretic or paralytic diaphragmatic activity can be documented, the latter of which may require surgical placation (Figure 3).
+In this way, normal, paretic or paralytic diaphragmatic activity can be documented, the latter of which may require surgical placation (FIGURE 3).
 Similarly, this application can be used to differentiate the various severities of diaphragmatic eventrations.
 The use of sonography in children with congenital diaphragmatic hernia can be challenging.
 The actual documentation of the gap in a diaphragm can be quite difficult.
 However, the secondary changes of the presence of abdominal viscera in the chest are easily identifiable.